WTIU

 WTIU (channel 30) is a PBS member television station in Bloomington, Indiana, United States.
-It is owned by Indiana University alongside NPR member WFIU (103.7 FM).
+It is owned by Indiana University (IU) alongside NPR member WFIU (103.7 FM); the two stations together are known as Indiana Public Media.
 The two stations share studios on the Indiana University campus on East 7th Street in Bloomington; WTIU's transmitter is located on Sare Road on the city's southeast side.
+The station provides primary service to Bloomington, Bedford, and Columbus and also is the nearest PBS station to Terre Haute.

-The station also serves as the default PBS member station for the Terre Haute market, despite having WVUT (channel 22) in Vincennes from the Vincennes University.
-It is carried by most cable providers in west-central Indiana.
+IU obtained a construction permit for a television station in 1963 but did not put it on the air until 1969.
+In 1973, the opera Myshkin, produced by WTIU, won the station a Peabody Award.
+The station airs PBS and other public television programming as well as a weekly newsmagazine, Indiana Newsdesk.